src-d/blog/content/post/deduplicating_pga_with_apollo.md

 - **uast2seq** - a sequence of UAST node types extracted with depth-first tree traversal of limited length.
 - **node2vec** - a sequence of UAST node types produced from random walks in the tree.

+The latter two features are not explicitly defined since they depend on several
+hyperparameters: maximum length of a feature, maximum number of random walks, etc.
+We used the maximum length to 3 and 4 for tree traversals and to 2 and 3 for random walks (the output is combined).
+The maximum number of random walks was 2 and the number of random steps was 10.
+Those values hold a trade-off between the vocabulary size and the representativeness.

 ## Houston, we have a problem

 Sadly, it turned out that extracting those features crashed our cluster many, *many*